dylanon/tham-wp-theme/README.md

 5. Change logo link - now leads to Blog or Present, depending on where you are.
 6. Incorporate newly edited photography.
 7. Blog and Analysis single post view - *Older* and *Newer* post links now stay within each category (no mixing of categories).
+8. Round *Leave a Comment* box corners for Blog posts.

 ### v1.3
 1. *Analysis* page